ververica/streaming-ledger/README.md

 Instead of operating on a single key in a single operator at a time (like in vanilla Apache Flink and other stream processors) Ververica Streaming Ledger allows you to define a set of states, connect streams of events that drive the transactions, and apply flexible business logic that operates transactionally across those states.

 ## This repository contains the following `maven` modules:
-* `da-streamingledger-sdk` - The `SDK` needed to define a streaming ledger application.
+* `streamingledger-sdk` - The `SDK` needed to define a streaming ledger application.
-* `da-streamingledger-runtime-serial` - A simplistic serial runner, to experiment with the `SDK`.
+* `streamingledger-runtime-serial` - A simplistic serial runner, to experiment with the `SDK`.
-* `da-streamingledger-examples` - Streaming ledger example programs.
+* `streamingledger-examples` - Streaming ledger example programs.

 A parallel runner exists as part of the Ververica platform, you can learn more about the Ververica platform here: [Ververica Platform](https://www.ververica.com/platform-overview)